CHARACTERISTICS

 The first Androver I mobile robot

-A year after the company was founded, its executive managers designed the first robot called Androver I. The project was created from the idea of connecting a rover to a smartphone with the Android OS and using device sensors to develop autonomous navigation algorithms.
+A year after the company’s establishment, its managers designed the first robot called Androver I. The project was created from the idea of connecting a rover to a smartphone with the Android OS and using device sensors to develop autonomous navigation algorithms.
 However, the company eventually decided to develop autonomous navigation on the larger, more durable Androver II model.
-Thanks to its smaller size, Androver I later found application on a simulated ESA space mission, where it was one of the best projects.
+Thanks to its smaller size, Androver I was used in a simulated ESA space mission, where it ranked among the best projects.
 Its goal was to survey volcanic terrain in Hawaii, which simulated the surface of the Moon.

 2016

-In 2016, RoboTech Vision participated in the development of a military simulation software.
-The company was a supplier of the system, which is based on the principle of laser game, but serves for a very realistic training of professional troops in outdoor conditions.
-The main task was to display in real time on the map the GPS location, status and detailed information about 500 soldiers equipped with special vests.
-The simulation software is still used today by several foreign military units and helped the company to finance the development of the Androver II robotic platform.
+RoboTech Vision participated in the development of a military simulation software in 2016.
+The company provided subcontracting of the system, which is based on the laser game principle, but is used for a highly realistic training of professional troops in outdoor conditions.
+The main task was to display GPS location, status and detailed information about 500 soldiers equipped with special vests in real time on the map.
+The simulation software is still used by several foreign military units and has helped the company finance the development of the Androver II robotic platform.

 2017

 Since 2017, the company has been developing the Androver II mobile robot from the ground up.
 The prototype of a four-wheeled robot served as a platform for the development of autonomous navigation algorithms on the road and in the vineyard.
-Androver II later won first place in an international competition in the autonomous driving category.
-The robot was exceptional with its double-suspension Ackerman chassis, which ensured easier passage through the terrain.
+Androver II won first place in an international competition in the category of autonomous navigation.
+The robot was exceptional with its Double Ackerman suspension chassis, which ensured easier passage through the terrain.
 The use of BLDC HUB motors was also innovative, thanks to which the robot had a quiet and maintenance-free operation.
-Androver II embodied the acquired know-how of the company and also served for presentation purposes.
-For example, it underwent tests at ESA.
+Androver II represented the achieved know-how of the company and also served for presentation purposes.
+For example, it underwent testing at ESA.

 2018

-RoboTech Vision was eager to develop universal algorithms that could be easily applied to a wide range of devices.
-Therefore, a year after developing the Androver II robot, the company decided to adapt its autonomous navigation algorithms also to devices with differentiated kinematics.
-It used a Husky A200 mobile robot from the Canadian company Clearpath.
-RoboTech Vision also began developing artificial intelligence that recognizes objects, faces, and voice commands.
-Intelligent algorithms were tested on two robotic platforms.
-Thus, the company wanted to develop a universal device that would achieve a high level of autonomy and intelligence.
+RoboTech Vision was sought to develop universal algorithms that can be easily applied to a variety of devices.
+Therefore, a year after the development of the Androver II robot, the company decided to adapt its autonomous navigation algorithms also for devices with a different, differential chassis.
+Team used a Husky A200 mobile robot by the Canadian company Clearpath.
+RoboTech Vision also began developing artificial intelligence, face or object recognition and voice commands.
+Intelligent algorithms were debugged on two robotic platforms.
+The company thus sought to develop a universal device that would achieve a high level of autonomy and intelligence.

 2019